Verifying the Vote Using a Revolutionary Same-Day Election Audit System

 Daniel H. Wolf, Esq. (founder, CEO)

-Dan wrote the world’s first country-specific manual for election observing, for the Nicaraguan elections of 1984, while at Harvard Law School, and did further democracy-oriented research during his Ph.D. program at UCSD.
-In 2012 he was senior adviser to the International Election Observation Mission that monitored the 2012 Taiwan elections.
+Dan wrote the world’s first country-specific manual for election observing, A Guide for Election Observers-1984 Nicaraguan Elections, while at Harvard Law School, and conducted further democracy-oriented research during his Ph.D. program at UCSD.
+In 2012 he was senior adviser for the IEOM Report on Taiwan Elections, Final WWC 12Mar12 of the International Election Observation Mission that monitored the 2012 Taiwan elections.
 He is a lawyer, political scientist, and social entrepreneur.
-He has a daughter, 19, with whom he snorkels and watches BBC’s Sherlock, and likes to sail and body surf.
+He has a daughter, 19, with whom he reads, snorkels, and watches BBC’s Sherlock, and likes to sail and body surf.
 His personal theme song for Democracy Counts is here.

 LinkedIn – DHW